scrabbletank/farhome-rules/rulesdoc.md

 As long as you are not wearing or carrying iron, any attack, maneuver, or spell attack against you adds 1 bad die to the roll.

+___
+### Earthen
+Only those blessed by nature or earth elementals can take these feats

+#### Stone Skin
+*Requires 5th Level*

+Your skin is supernaturally tough, able to deflect blows with ease.
+When not wearing armor you improve a defense die to a superior defense die for every point of Stamina.

+#### Tremor Sense
+*Requires proficiency in Perception and Nature*

+You can feel the presence of nearby creatures by their movement.
+While a creature is moving while touching the ground you do not get any disadvantage for Perception checks when trying to detect them, regardless of if they are invisible or hidden by other means.
+You can detect creatures this way out to 10 tiles.

+#### Force of Earth
+*Requires proficiency in a Spell School, 9th level*

+Spells you cast that knock back or move creatures push them one additional tile.
+Spells you cast that deal physical damage deal and extra wound die.

+___
+### Blight
+Only those blessed by a powerful undead can take these feats

+#### Tame Undead
+*Requires proficiency in Willpower saves, 5th Level*

+You are able to exert your will over mindless undead.
+On your turn you may spend 7 AP to attempt to control a mindless Undead (an Undead creature having an intelligence of -1 or below).
+The creature makes a Willpower save against your Willpower, obeying your commands for the next 24 hours on fail.
+This effect ends if you damage the undead, are incapacitated, or move further than 20 tiles from them.
+A creature that saves is immune to this feat for 24 hours.

+You may have up to your Willpower score in Undead under your control.
+For each undead under your control you add 1 bad die to your willpower rolls with this feat.

+#### Siphon Undead

+You can sense the life force keeping Undead alive.
+On your turn you may spend 5 AP to touch an undead, draining their life force to heal yourself.
+If targeting an unwilling creature they make a Stamina save against your Willpower.
+On fail they take 2 wounds in damage and you regain 1 wound of health.

 ## Items
 ### Consumables